Effective Leadership in the Age of AI

 Peter F. Drucker and the St. Gallen management approach described five core tasks of effective management - as a system where each task builds on the others.
 This system remains relevant.
 But AI changes every single task:

 Without clear objectives, there is no direction, no measurement, no accountability.
 AI delivers analyses and scenarios at unprecedented speed.
-The leader decides which objectives truly matter strategically.
+The leader decides which objectives matter strategically.

-Organizing — Resolving Bottlenecks, Orchestrating AI
+Organizing - AI structures.
+You shape.

 Objectives are useless without structure and processes.
-AI takes over coordination and routine management — but someone must orchestrate it and think processes AI-first from the start.
+AI takes over coordination and routine management.
+But someone must orchestrate it and think processes AI-first from the start.
 The leader focuses on bottlenecks, resources, and collaboration.

-Leadership is decision-making — few decisions, but the right ones.
+Leadership is decision-making.
+Few decisions, but the right ones.
 AI produces plausible-sounding analyses.
 Leaders must know where AI's limits lie and bear the risk.
-The decision matters — its execution matters even more.
+The decision matters - its execution matters even more.

 The effective manager recognizes strengths and develops potential.
 Leaders who work with AI themselves become role models for digital sovereignty - as learners who openly embrace new tools.